citahub/cita-interface/README.md

 - javascript
 - java

-You can use them derectly, and be free to use the proto files in `protos` directory to generate to the languages you needed.
+You can use them directly, and be free to use the proto files in `protos` directory to generate to the languages you needed.